rgluo93/Team_15_Website_Report/docusaurus/docs/implementation/mobile.md

 ## Architecture

-- **Pattern:** MVVM using **Stacked**.
+The app follows the **MVVM (Model-View-ViewModel)** pattern using the **Stacked** framework.
+MVVM separates the UI from business logic: Views only handle what the user sees, while ViewModels manage state and coordinate service calls, making the codebase easier to test and maintain.

-- **Views:** purely UI.
+- **Views:** purely UI, no business logic.
-- **ViewModels:** manage state, call Services/Repositories.
+- **ViewModels:** manage state, handle user actions and call Services/Repositories.
+- **Services:** responsible for a single concern each (e.g. chatbot, translation, speech-to-text).
-- **Local storage:** ObjectBox.
+- **Local storage:** ObjectBox is used to persist chat history and cached summaries.
-- **Offline handling:** `ConnectivityService` gates AI calls.

----

-## Summary

-- Mobile app now fully integrates **AI features**: chatbot, user summary, scenario feedback, speech-to-text, translation and delete history.
-- Frontend is enhanced with **intuitive UI components**, including translation buttons, trash icons and loading indicators.
-- Architecture and MVVM pattern maintain clear separation of concerns.
-- Test suite covers the majority of AI-related functionality, with platform-specific limitations noted.
+- **Offline handling:** `isOffline` from the user repository is checked before making AI calls, preventing unnecessary requests when the device is offline.